MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/personalization/ui-personalization-windows-client.md

 3. Confirm the message that appears.

  The new link now appears in the menu to which you added it.
 However, you may want to move the link to another position in the menu.
 For example, if you added a link to the navigation pane, it will appear on the **Home** menu, but you can move it to another menu in the navigation pane.
-For more information, see [How to: Customize the Navigation Pane](ui-customization-navigation-pane.md).
+For more information, see the section Customizing the Navigation Pane.

 ## Adding Charts to Role Centers and List Pages
 When you have complex information, you may want to view a visual representation of the data to help see trends and make decisions.
 For example, you may want to monitor the balances per bank account for your company in a chart.
 You use the chart pane to visually show data from a list on the following types of pages: